 At The Hills Community Kindergarten, we promote a gentle transition to preschool.
 We offer an individualised approach to help children transition to our preschool routines and program.
 This arrangement seems appropriate to gently transitioning both the child and the parent from a home to a "school" environment.

-The Kindergarten receives renewable annual funding from the NSW Department of Education and Communities to support access to the centre for:
+The Kindergarten receives renewable annual funding from the NSW Department of Education and Communities to prioritise access for:

 - Children in the year prior to school (i.e. turns 4 on or before 31 July of that preschool year)

 - Children from low income families (i.e. holders of a current Low Income Health Care card)

 - Children from an Aboriginal or Torres Strait Islander background